-This letter is in response to your request for the National Indian Gaming Commission (NIGC) to review and approve the revised Gaming Ordinance for the Apache Tribe of Oklahoma enacted pursuant to Resolution Number ABC-19-06-Gaming-04, on January 19, 2006, and subsequently amended, pursuant to Resolution Number ABC-02-03-06-Gaming-1, on February 3, 2006.
-This letter constitutes such approval under the Indian Gaming Regulatory Act (IGRA) subject to the provisions below.
+This letter is in response to your request for the National Indian Gaming Commission (NIGC) to review and approve amendments to the Caddo Nation of Oklahoma's revised Gaming Ordinance, submitted on May 16, 2006.
+The Caddo Nation Council approved the Ordinance by Resolution # 05-2006-03 on May 16, 2006.
+This letter constitutes approval of your submission under the Indian Gaming Regulatory Act (IGRA).
+It is important to note that the Gaming Ordinance is approved for gaming only on Indian lands, as defined in the IGRA, over which the Tribe has jurisdiction.